xinwenfu/nxlog/README.md

 C:\Program Files\nxlog\conf\nxlog.conf
 ```

+### Configure NXLog CE
 Edit the config file (nxlog.conf) with **Administrator privileges**.

 Replace its contents with the following example config:

-## This is a minimal example configuration for sending Windows logs to rsyslog
+This is a minimal example configuration for sending Windows logs to rsyslog

 ```
 define ROOT C:\Program Files\nxlog